revature-vinay/roc_vinay_bach_jan-feb_2021/Notes/README.md

     - Allows for access within the same package as well as any subclasses outside of that package
 4. Public
     - Allows for access anywhere, any package, anything

+# One of the Pillars of OOP: Encapsulation

+Encapsulation is the principle in OOP of
+1. Containing related state and behavior together in a class
+    - Can help us to adhere to the Single Responsibility Principle (SRP)
+2. Hiding and preventing change to an object's data members
+    - Prevents arbitrary external changes that could cause an object to be in an invalid/inconsistent state (for example, age being negative)

+Encapsulation introduces the idea of **getter** and **setter** methods, also known as **accessor** and **mutator** methods, respectively.
+Getter methods are used to access private fields from outside, while setter methods allow us to modify private fields from outside.
+Access to the getter and setter methods are controlled by access modifiers, which we have covered.